 When we first started planning our family trip to Machu Picchu, we had a 4-year-old and a 15-month-old.
 It was our dream trip, and to be honest, we debated about going without our kids.
 But we finally realized that finding someone to watch our children for a week so that we could trek the ancient ruins of Peru was highly unlikely.

 As I did my research, it was difficult to find information on traveling with kids to Machu Picchu.
 I hope this post is helpful and encourages you to go beyond Machu Picchu to also discover the little town of Cusco.
+Cusco was one of the highlights of our trip with so much more to explore and discover.
 Please note that my tips and advice below work for any family, but they are geared for families who are traveling on a budget since that was the case for our family.

 Traveling Adventures: Machu Picchu and Beyond with Kids